ianliu-johnston/FourNights/README.md

 * **Python 3** *version 3.4.3*

 <h5>Dependencies</h5>
-Uses OpenSSL crypto library for bulk file encryption with AES, encryption of a session key with RSA, and transfer over a network with SSL/TLS.
+Uses OpenSSL crypto library for bulk file encryption with AES, encryption of a session key with RSA, and (future dev)transfer over a network with SSL/TLS.

 ``libcrypto`` and ``libssl`` libraries are included here.
 Several standard library functions have been recreated and customized.

+Encryption scheme itself is AES 256 CBC mode.

 ## Build
 ``make``